Tips to avoid raising the next Donald Trump

 3. Find your tribe.
 Children benefit the most from being exposed to various types of people and ideas.
 Finding a robust community can help parents expose their kids to many different lifestyles and ideas, while also giving them the type of support that helps a child understand his place in the world (rather than considering himself the center of it!).

 To be kind, Harvard researchers say children need to learn how to zoom in and zoom out, seeing problems and issues from the perspective of themselves and their larger community.
 This helps children expand “their circle of concern,” allowing them to “consider the justice of their communities and society.”

 4. Model empathy.
 As important as it is to teach a child to be compassionate, children learn the most from what they see.
 If you want to raise an empathetic child, model empathy in your daily life.
 Avoid judging others (or even yourself!), incorporate giving into your daily routine, and find ways to look outside your own life and contribute to your community.
-For most parents, it’s a challenge to find time to help others, and even more so for Solo Moms, but it’s important for our kids to watch us making a difference in our community as they begin to develop their own worldviews.
+For most parents, it’s a challenge to find time to help others, and even more so for single parents, but it’s important for our kids to watch us making a difference in our community as they begin to develop their own worldviews.

 Tell yourself, “I need to be consistent, present, mindful, loving, empathic, reciprocal, and compassionate, and let them have their story,” says Dr. Ramani Durvasula, a psychologist and the author of Should I Stay or Should I Go?
 Surviving a Relationship with a Narcissist (Post Hill Press, 2015).
 “Don’t judge [your kids] and don’t judge yourself,” she says.

 5. Teach kids how to process negative feelings.
 “Often the ability to care for others is overwhelmed by anger, shame, envy, or other negative feelings,” write the Harvard study researchers.
 Parents can combat that tendency by teaching kids how to process their negative feelings in healthy ways.